 The main difference between shopping online and going to a brick and mortar store has been the time taken for us to get the product.
 While retail stores generally offer us the product instantly, online stores used to ship the item in a few days.
 Things are changing.
 Amazon is leasing out forty cargo planes painted “Prime Air”, to get its products to customers all over the world much faster.
 Amazon started its faster deliveries under the branding “Amazon Prime”, where customers were guaranteed same day or next day deliveries.
 Today it is even offering 2-hour deliveries on certain household and grocery items under the “Prime Now” branding.
 Other companies have followed suit, by forming a chain of stores (of same or even different branding), just so that customers can get their desired items delivered much faster than usual.
 The logistics sector has seen a huge boom, due to the need for faster, more efficient and intelligent shipping.
 In 2019 and beyond, we are likely to witness further improvement in the delivery speed aspect of major E-commerce players.

 Price-monitoring has been present since the advent of online stores, but never has it been as important as now.
 Most people do not search for items on different websites anymore.
 They just search on a search engine like Google and follow the link that quotes the lowest price.
-In such a scenario, it is imperative that you scrape pricing data off the web to make sure that your products are priced competitively so as to make sure that you do not lose relevance in the market.
+In such a scenario, it is imperative that you crawl pricing data off the web to make sure that your products are priced competitively so as to make sure that you do not lose relevance in the market.